LironCareto/7wRulebook/rulebook.md

   <p>In case of a tie for the weakest, both players take a Naval Defeat token.
 In case of a tie for the strongest, both players take the reward of the next rank, and the second goes down to the third rank.
 In case of a tie in second strongest, both players go down to third rank and the player(s) in third position get no bonus tokens.</p>
 	</li>
 </ol>
-<p>Each Guild Card is limited to a maximum of 10 points. </p>
+<p>Each Guild Card is limited to provide a maximum of 10 points. </p>

-If multiple players take cards from the discard pile during a single turn, the resolution order is:
+<p>If multiple players take cards from the discard pile during a single turn, the resolution order is:</p>
 <ol>
   <li>Halikarnassos</li>
   <li class="wonderpack">The Great Wall</li>